ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ## Logging In

+To get started with Box Panel, you first need to log in.

+**To log into your Box Panel Account:**

-1. To get started, click the following URL to be directed to the login page: https://boxpanel.bluebox.net.
+1. Click the following URL to be directed to the login page: https://boxpanel.bluebox.net.
 2. Log into your Box Panel account with the login credentials provided by the Blue Box Support Team.
 If you are a **Secondary** contact and don't yet have access, you can be added by an **Administrator**.
 See the **Managing Users and Projects** section for more details.
 3. If you do not yet have a Box Panel account, refer to the **Billing** section to set up an account.
 5. After logging in, you will be automatically directed to the Box Panel Dashboard UI.